CChampness/TeamPageGen/README.md

 # TeamPageGen
-Command-line app to build an HTML page for a software team's profile.
+This is a command-line app to build an HTML page for a software team's profile.
+It runs under node.js to produce an index.html file.

-# 10 Object-Oriented Programming: Team Profile Generator

-## Your Task

-Your task is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-Testing is key to making code maintainable, so you’ll also write a unit test for every part of your code and ensure that it passes each test.
+It takes in information from the user about employees on a software engineering team, then generates the index.html webpage that displays summaries for each person.
+Testing is also provided by means of Jest functions.
+This helps make the code maintainable.
+There is a unit test for each of the classes.

+## Link to the walkthrough video
-Because this application won’t be deployed, you’ll need to provide a link to a walkthrough video that demonstrates its functionality and all of the tests passing.
-You’ll need to submit a link to the video AND add it to the readme of your project.
+Here is a link to a walkthrough video that demonstrates the functionality and all of the tests passing.

-> **Note**: There is no starter code for this assignment.

 ## User Story